Azel4231/clojure-quotes/generated.md

 [https://www.youtube.com/watch?v=dGVqrGmwOAw&feature=youtu.be&t=1272](https://www.youtube.com/watch?v=dGVqrGmwOAw&feature=youtu.be&t=1272)
 - "Mutable objects are the new Spaghetti code" - Rich Hickey [https://youtu.be/dGVqrGmwOAw?t=1322](https://youtu.be/dGVqrGmwOAw?t=1322)
 - "Eventually, with mutable objects you create an intractable mess.
-And incapsulation does not get rid of that.
-Incapsulation only means: 'well I'm in charge of this mess'." - Rich Hickey
+And encapsulation does not get rid of that.
+Encapsulation only means: 'well I'm in charge of this mess'." - Rich Hickey
 [https://youtu.be/dGVqrGmwOAw?t=1325](https://youtu.be/dGVqrGmwOAw?t=1325)
 - "Every single language that allows for mutable objects has the problem that there is no standard time management." - Rich Hickey
 [http://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey](http://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey) (10:00)